MicrosoftDocs/dynamics365smb-docs/financials/finance-how-to-update-standard-costs.md

 4. Implement the changes to update the **Unit Cost** field on the item card and perform inventory revaluation.
 For more information, see [How to: Revalue Inventory](inventory-how-revalue-inventory.md).

- For more information, see [About Calculating Standard Cost](about-calculating-standard-cost.md).
+For more information, see [About Calculating Standard Cost](finance-about-calculating-standard-cost.md).

- After you understand the process, you can use the following summary of steps.

-> [!NOTE]
->  To preview changes that the following processes make to your data, it is recommended that you perform the steps in the [!INCLUDE[d365fin](includes/d365fin_md.md)] before working in the live company.

-### To update standard costs
+## To update standard costs

 1. Run the **Adjust Cost-Item Entries** batch job.